jdowning27/CS4500-Software-Development/Fish/README.md

 │   ├── player-protocol.md  # Design description for how components will interact with the player interface │   ├── referee.md          # Design description for Referee
 │   ├── games.md            # Design data representation for full games
-│   ├── milestones.pdf      # Week 1 memo task Fish milestones
+│   ├── manager-protocol.md # Design description for how the manager interacts with other components │   ├── milestones.pdf      # Week 1 memo task Fish milestones
 │   ├── self-1.md           # Week 1 self evaluation
 │   ├── self-2.md           # Week 2 self evaluation